Dick Walton - Natural History Services

 Many butterfly enthusiasts are stymied by the skippers.

-Most skippers, however, are readily identifiable in the field with the aid of close focusing binoculars.
+Most skippers, however, are readily identifiable with the aid of close focusing binoculars.

 This online video guide presents the skippers as you will see them in their natural habitats.